Peruta v. San Diego County: Richards v. Prieto

 In addition to Peruta, the same judges heard the Richards v.
 Prieto case at the same time, which challenged the handgun carry license policy of Yolo County Sheriff Ed Prieto.
 The case originally was entitled Sykes v.
 McGinness and included Sacramento County's then-sheriff, John McGinness, as a defendant.
 Sacramento County changed its licensing policy during the lawsuit, and the complaint against McGinness was dismissed.

 After ruling on Peruta, the Ninth Circuit judges unanimously ruled in Richards:

-In light of our holding in [Peruta] we conclude that the district court in this case erred in ruling Richard[s'] motion for summary judgment because the Yolo County policy impermissibly infringes on the Second Amendment right to bear arms in lawful self-defense.

 Baker v.
 Kealoha

 In addition to Peruta, the same judges heard the Baker v.
 Kealoha case at the same time, which challenged the handgun carry law in Hawaii.
-After ruling on Peruta, the Ninth Circuit judges in a 2-1 vote ruled in Baker:
+After ruling on Peruta, the Ninth Circuit judges in a 2–1 vote ruled in Baker:

-In light of our disposition of the same issue in [Peruta] we conclude that the district court made an error of law when it concluded the Hawaii statutes at issue did not implicate protected conduct.
+NYSRPA v.
+Bruen

+On June 23, 2022, the Supreme Court issued a decision in New York State Rifle & Pistol Association, Inc. v.
+Bruen, holding that New York's requirement that carry permit applicants demonstrate a good reason to require a permit was unconstitutional.
+The following week, the California Attorney General directed state law enforcement authorities to cease enforcement of California's own good cause restriction.
+As a result, the state is shall-issue, but the ease of acquiring a permit has yet to be determined as the Attorney General emphasized that issuing authorities may continue to enforce the good moral character requirement in a manner the objective nature of which is unknown.